krisek/audioloader/README.md

 # Installation

+## Install from repository

 I detail here how to install the application on Debian/Ubuntu derivatives, but you can get it running wherever Python and Pip are available.

+NOTE: the Angular assets are pre-built and part of the repository, you just need to deploy and configure Flask

 1. Install base packages